THIOS: DESIGN SYSTEMS ON AGENT RAILS

 OnShape documentParametric CAD source.
 Sphere geometry driven by Variable Studio 1.54 elements · 26 part studios · 11 assemblies · 1 Variable Studio

-DESIGN.md is the spine — agent-native markdown; Section 9 is explicitly an “Agent Prompt Guide,” the first thing any agent reads when generating UI. tokens.json is the bridge — W3C Design Tokens, three layers (primitive / semantic / surface), imported into Figma Variables via Tokens Studio. main.css is the running code (18,000+ lines, kept in sync across four subdomains by a deploy gate). design-system.html is the live spec (109 KB, every component with working examples).
+DESIGN.md is the spine — agent-native markdown; Section 9 is explicitly an “Agent Prompt Guide,” the first thing any agent reads when generating UI. tokens.json is the bridge — W3C Design Tokens, three layers (primitive / semantic / surface), and now mirrored in a live Figma Variables surface (Plus UI re-themed to Thios — primary, gold, status, type, and all six sphere brand tokens audited in sync against tokens.json, June 2026). main.css is the running code (18,000+ lines, kept in sync across four subdomains by a deploy gate). design-system.html is the live spec (109 KB, every component with working examples).
 OnShape is the parametric source for sphere geometry — 54 elements driven by one Variable Studio, the same shape as tokens.json flowing into Figma, but for physical product.

 Sphere Branding — Proof the System Scales

 Six sub-brands currently share the system: Thiosphere (brown #96643F), Saunosphere (red #E25141), Agrosphere (teal — same as primary, intentionally), Ergosphere (blue #1D63BE), Immosphere (purple #4D04AC), Auxosphere (gray).
-Each is a first-class semantic token with mode variants in Figma — one component template, six brand surfaces.
+Each is a first-class token, mirrored one-for-one in Figma Variables — six sphere brand accents, all audited in sync with tokens.json.

-The May audit found a real drift here: Auxosphere reads #909090 in DESIGN.md but resolves to #6c757d in tokens.json.
-That's the kind of bug a single-surface workflow ships silently.
+The kind of bug a single-surface workflow ships silently: Auxosphere read #909090 in DESIGN.md while resolving to #6c757d in tokens.json — caught by the audit, now aligned.
 Six sub-brands plus four production sites is exactly where manual drift detection breaks.

 Results

-• Five surfaces in sync today — all readable by agents, all mutually diffable, all referenced from a single canonical rule layer.
+• Six surfaces in sync today — all readable by agents, all mutually diffable, all referenced from a single canonical rule layer.

 • 4 production subdomains kept in CSS-sync via a make check-css-sync deploy gate — no silent rot between thios.co, blog, store, and partners.